djoogway/CS554-lbs-to-kgs/README.md

 ## Use instructions

-To use the API, simply call the public endpoint in this format:
+To use the API, simply call the public endpoint with an HTTP GET in this format:

 http://18.222.139.95/convert?lbs=